Using context to adapt to sensor drift: Experiments

 The second comparison is between the weighted ensembles of SVMs, i.e., the state of the art \cite{vergara_chemical_2012}, and the weighted ensembles of neural networks.
-For each batch, an SVM and a feedforward neural network were trained with that batch as the training set, and training was repeated for 30 trials.
+For each batch, an SVM and a neural network were trained with that batch as the training set.
 Weighted ensembles were constructed for each batch $T$ by assigning weights to the models trained on batches 1 through $T-1$.
+Training of a new ensemble and evaluation were repeated for thirty trials.
 The generalization accuracy classifying samples in batch $T$ was reported for the neural network ensemble (Fig. 3B, Table 1, \textit{NN Ensemble}) and for the SVM ensemble (Fig. 3B, Table 1, \textit{SVM Ensemble}).
 The neural network ensemble model had a significantly greater mean generalization accuracy than the SVM ensemble model ($p < 0.05$, two-sided t-test blocked by batch), and the neural network ensemble model achieved the highest generalization accuracy among all models on batches 3 and 4 ($p < 0.05$, pairwise two-sided t-test).
 The results indicate that while NN ensembles outperform SVM ensembles on average, there is significant batch to batch variability.